Information for patients

 - Serious skin disorder

-What happens after taking Mifepristone?
+What happens after taking mifepristone?

 If you are sick within two hours of taking the tablets, please telephone the Antenatal Day Assessment Unit or the Delivery Suite for advice.